May 24th, 2022

 Why is it So Hard to Get Amazon Reviews?

-While extremely valuable to sellers, cultivating reviews is more often than not incredibly tricky and time-consuming.
+While extremely valuable to sellers, cultivating reviews is often incredibly tricky and time-consuming.
 A lot of this has to do with Amazon’s updated Terms of Service.
 Over the past few years, Amazon has tightened up its review regulations, making it harder for sellers to target customers with automated emails and offer incentives in exchange for reviews.

 Customers have the choice to opt out of unsolicited emails.
 This presents a significant roadblock to sellers who automatically send follow-up review requests to customers.